AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 Test the interaction between fields and qualified names.
 In particular, a qualified name can be used for unambiguous identification of fields (e.g. in updates) but should probably not be used as an overloaded variable.

+Universally quantified fields should result in a warning being emitted and no Has instance generated.
+What about existentially quantified fields?

+How should deprecation work for fields?
+Not at all?